NYPL/discovery-api/README.md

 > /resources?filters[dateAfter]=1999&filters[dateBefore]=2012

 Note that dateStartYear and dateEndYear are often very broad, causing the above to match many things catalogued with range 999-9999.
-To match against the specific catalogued "created" year, use `dateCreated`:
+To match against the specific catalogued "created" year, use `createdYear`:

-> /resources?filters[dateCreated]=1999
+> /resources?filters[createdYear]=1999

 ### Pagination